 He’s passed through the stages of liking to stir whatever I was cooking whether it needed stirring or not, to being my sous chef (dinner for 20 wouldn’t have come off the same without his unwavering patience in the kitchen), to being a full blown cook at this point.
-All I have to do is show him the recipes, which makes me the executive chef, of course, and he’s off and running.
+All I have to do is show him the recipes — which makes me the executive chef, of course — and he’s off and running.
 He’s done Thanksgiving dinner on his own for four years now.
 He’s also been responsible for less glamorous jobs around our humble abode like vacuuming and laundry.
 Why?
 Simple logic.
-He could continue watching television whether it be baseball, football, the U.S. Open, Wimbledon, or March Madness.
-He folds a mean set of tee shirts and BVDs.
+They allowed him to continue watching television — whether it be baseball, football, the U.S. Open, Wimbledon, or March Madness.
+He folds a mean stack of tee shirts and BVDs.

 Our resident teenager said, after I had pulled up outside the princess’ house, that we didn’t have to pick her up that morning.
-Okay, no problem, I’m thinking, because we always get to our second stop sooner, the boy is always outside waiting — unlike the princess — and we get down the hill more quickly to the one-lane street in front of the school that effectively resembles a parking lot with cars helter skelter three deep and counting.
-Well, after I returned home in record time that morning, my ex Mr. Mom said that the princess’ mom had called and asked about why we hadn’t picked up her darling.
+Okay, no problem, I thought, because we always get to our second stop sooner, the boy is always outside waiting — unlike the princess — and we get down the hill more quickly to the one-lane street in front of the school that effectively resembles a parking lot with cars all helter skelter three deep and counting.
+Unfortunately, after I returned home in record time that morning, my ex Mr. Mom said that the princess’ mom had called and asked about why we hadn’t picked up her darling.
 My husband told her we’d gone already and offered to take the princess to school because he’s one of those Prince Charming-like guys.
 Princess Mom declined, but when I saw her leaving for work upon returning from my morning walk I apologized for the mix up that morning.
 She proceeded to tell me that it was the worst possible morning for it to happen, and because the traffic light was out, the line of cars was so long that the Princess was late to school.

 Mr. Mom would never have done this.
 I’m on the job not even a month, and I’m a carpool flunky.
 I’m already wondering if this is something I wish to improve upon.